thatslifescience/github_dev/_posts/2017-04-17-Water-balance-in-a-man-made-world-LGalindo.md

 Despite this, water footprint and virtual water concepts are useful ways for measuring the impacts of different activities on the ecosystems.
 Calculating the amount of water that a region will save through better commercial agreements is starting to be taken into account by decision makers when planning for the protection of sensitive ecosystems.
 In the meantime, we should consider changing our habits.
 You can start by calculating your water footprint, take a look at the water footprint calculator [here](http://waterfootprint.org/en/resources/interactive-tools/personal-water-footprint-calculator/).

-References
+**References**<br>
 [1] Maupin, M.A., Kenny, J.F., Hutson, S.S., Lovelace, J.K., Barber, N.L., and Linsey, K.S.
 2014.
-Estimated use of water in the United States in 2010: U.S. Geological Survey Circular 1405, 56 p.
+Estimated use of water in the United States in 2010: U.S. Geological Survey Circular 1405, 56 p.<br>
 [2] Mekonnen, M.M. and Hoekstra, A.Y.
 2011.
-National water footprint accounts: the green, blue and grey water footprint of production and consumption, Value of Water Research Report Series No. 50, UNESCO - IHE, Delft, the Netherlands.
+National water footprint accounts: the green, blue and grey water footprint of production and consumption, Value of Water Research Report Series No. 50, UNESCO - IHE, Delft, the Netherlands.<br>
 [3] Waskom, Reagan; Akhbari, Masih and Grigg, Neil.
 2014.
 U.S. Perspective on the Water-Energy-Food Nexus.
 Colorado Water Institute.
-Information Series No. 116.
+Information Series No. 116.<br>

 ## More From Thats Life [Science]
 {: .t60 }